-Successful Completion -
+• Successful Completion -

 Occurs when the participant has met all program requirements.
 Some may refer to this as graduating from the program.
-This marks participants completion of classroom, construction lab, and worksite training and recognizes their attainment of required certifications (NCCER/NABTU, OSHA-10, First Aid/CPR).
+This marks participants completion of classroom, construction lab, and worksite training and recognizes their attainment of required certifications (NCCER, NABTU, ICCB or other construction curriculum approved by Illinois Works Pre-Apprenticeship Program, OSHA-10, First Aid/CPR).
 While not required, some grantees may opt to host celebratory ceremonies or offer additional certificates of completion.
+A participant is also considered to be complete by ILW if a grantee submits a completion appeal on behalf of the participant and the appeal is approved.